 BASF has climate change as an important part of its corporate strategy.
 As a leading chemical company, BASF wants to reduce total greenhouse gas emissions from its production sites and energy purchases by 25% by 2030 compared with 2018.
 By 2050, BASF aims to achieve net zero emissions from its production sites and energy purchases.
-To achieve its climate protection targets, BASF plans to invest up to €1 billion by 2025.
-Additional investments of up to €3 billion are to follow by 2030.
+Since last year, BASF increased its planned investments to achieve climate production targets from €3 billion to €4 billion by 2030.
+The investments focus on five strategic levers: